x/Game-Development-in-Javascript-Tutorial/README.md

 # Part Two: Objects in JavaScript, Collision Detection, Pong

 _For this part of the lesson, delete everything in your old animate.js file and start over.
+It's important to leave your index file and the canvas defined with a width of 240 and a height of 160.
 If you get lost at some point, the finished code is at the bottom._

 ## Objects